Continuous-wave quantum light control via engineered Rydberg-induced dephasing: Cavity

-The probe input field is considered to be prepared in a coherent state constituted by a strong classical field $\alpha_\mathrm{in,p}$ and vacuum fluctuations $\delta\hat{a}_\mathrm{in,p}$ on top of that i.e. $\hat{a}_\mathrm{in,p}=\alpha_\mathrm{in,p}+\delta\hat{a}_\mathrm{in,p}$.
+The probe input field is considered to be prepared in a coherent state with classical amplitude $\alpha_\mathrm{in,p}$ and vacuum fluctuations $\delta\hat{a}_\mathrm{in,p}$, i.e., $\hat{a}_\mathrm{in,p}=\alpha_\mathrm{in,p}+\delta\hat{a}_\mathrm{in,p}$.
 We initially describe the system in the absence of any stored excitation in the control branch, which serves as a reference.
 By subtracting this reference, we obtain a purely Rydberg-interaction related description.
 When there is no stored excitation in the control branch, Eq.~(\ref{eq:sigma_gr_cp}) simplifies to

 Moving to the frequency domain under the Fourier transform